 - Obtaining the required inputs and finance for business development;

-- Producing the planned product volume and quality in a responsible way;
+- Producing quality fish and other aquatic products in a responsible way;

 - Creating value and access to markets;